evoWeb/store_finder/Documentation/Configuration/Index.rst

   useConsoleKeyForGeocoding_                            :ref:`data-type-boolean`                          yes        no         no         0
   apiConsoleKey_                                        :ref:`data-type-string`                           yes        no         no         -
   apiConsoleKeyGeocoding_                               :ref:`data-type-string`                           yes        no         no         -
-  distanceUnit_                                         :ref:`data-type-string`                           yes                   no         miles
+  distanceUnit_                                         :ref:`data-type-string`                           yes                   no         kilometer
   `mapConfiguration.language <mc-language_>`_           :ref:`data-type-string`                           yes                   no         en

   showStoreImage_                                       :ref:`data-type-boolean`                          yes        yes        no         1